JularBruno/Cyfrin2/foundry-nft-f23/README.md

 ### Advanced EVM - Opcodes, calling, etc

+Encoding.sol

 abi.encode abi.encodePacked

-- evm overview, compiles abi and bin(binary)
+- EVM overview, compiles abi and bin(binary)
 - transaction fields on contract deployment, is special since To: empty and Data: contract init code and bytecode
 - bytecode, just as a dictionary for evm machines, made with opcode
 - actually encodePacked encodes to bytecode without restrictions